ministryofjustice/hmpps-wmt/wmt-etl/README.md

 From the base project directory execute the following command to set up your environment:

-`mkvirtualenv -a wmt-spark -r wmt-spark/requirements.txt`
+`mkvirtualenv -a wmt-spark -r wmt-spark/requirements.txt wmt-spark`

 All subsequent times you want to work on this project you should just need to type: